yahoo/elide-doc/pages/guide/01-start.md

 ## Writing Data

 So far we have defined our views on the database and exposed those views over HTTP.
 This is great progress, but so far we have only read data from the database.
-Before we can add new data we need to make one small tweak.
-Our beans need the `@SharePermission` annotation.
-At the time of this writing this is required because by creating a relationship we are modifying a bean indirectly, which must be explicitly allowed.

 ### Inserting Data

-With SharePermission applied to our beans we can now insert new records.
 Fortunately for us adding data is just as easy as reading data.
 For now let’s use cURL to put data in the database.

 ```curl
 curl -X POST http://localhost:8080/api/v1/group/com.example.repository/products \